Lemon-Chad/jpizza-docs/source/frdge.md

 ## How to Download Packages

 Downloading packages is simple.
-Open a new command line prompt and type `frdge` to open the Fridge interface.
+Open a new command line prompt and type `frdge.py` to open the Fridge interface.
 Type the command `get <packageName>` to download the specified package.
 The package and its dependencies will be installed, and are now usable in your programs.